 Developed a Greene County Natural Resource Inventory and led the effort to build a GIS Storymap.

-Coordinated and provided education on forest management with a special focus on water quality, logger training courses for Empire State Forest Products certification and continuing education, and distributed a forest-management letter series to landowners.
+Coordinated and provided education on forest management with a special focus on water quality, logger training courses for Empire State Forest Products certification and continuing education and distributed a forest-management letter series to landowners.

 Established a Forestry Friday social media program.